Minor

 Course content.

 Do you want to create new kinds of experiential spaces that fuse art, design and technology?
 The “Immersive Arts – basic” minor highlights multi-sensorial and performative processes in which the borders between media dissolve and participant and environment become one.
-You’ll explore design practices for immersive environments, conceive and implement immersive processes as individual or collective experience and experiment with different possibilities in interdisciplinary teams.
+You’ll explore design practices for immersive environments, conceive and implement immersive collective experiences and experiment with different possibilities in interdisciplinary teams.

 Skills acquired in the course